• 2021

 Science, vol. 382, issue 6669 (October 27, 2023) · With John J. Nay

 Argues that a legal singularity is underway: for the first time, nonhuman entities not directed by humans may enter the legal system as a new "species" of legal subjects, making the legal system interspecific rather than exclusively human.
-Using the zero-member LLC as a concrete example — a corporate entity that current law in several US jurisdictions does not prevent an AI from managing entirely autonomously — the article contends that rather than attempting to ban powerful AI, embedding it in legal form offers the better path: it defines targets for legal action, guides AI research toward law-following behavior, and creates a framework for AI governance.
+Using the zero-member LLC as a concrete example, contends that rather than attempting to ban powerful AI, embedding it in legal form offers the better path: it defines targets for legal action, guides AI research toward law-following behavior, and creates a framework for AI governance.
 Proposes that training AI systems to internalize the spirit of the law, combined with adversarial automated compliance monitoring, offers a route to governing AI agents that may soon outperform humans across a wide range of cognitive tasks.

 Read in Science →